 16:30 hrs - Belfast –Departure-.
 We continue to the Republic of Ireland (Eire).

 (Note: Occasionally, depending on our time of arrival in Dublin, the sightseeing tour of the city may be made on the previous afternoon).

 Scenery: We pass through Wales: beautiful maritime landscapes along the Irish Sea.
 Remember to have your passport to hand; it may be required to enter the United Kingdom.

 06.45 hrs Departure from the hotel to board the modern ferry that departs at 08.05 hrs.
 Crossing of approximately 3 and a half hrs (occasionally, due to technical reasons or because of bad weather, we may take a different ferry).

 11.30 hrs Disembark in Holyhead, a port situated on an island in north Wales.

 12.15 hrs Caernarfon .- After crossing the Britannia bridge, we arrive at this town, which is a World Heritage Site situated on the seashore, with its spectacular castle that dominates the bay and its medieval streets.
 This is where those who are in line for the throne have been crowned since the Fourteenth Century ("the Prince of Wales").
 Time to walk around and have lunch.

-16:45 hrs Liverpool –Arrival at hotel.- We suggest a visit to the Beatles Museum (admission not included) so that you can discover this fascinating place and the Albert Dock.
+16:30 hrs Liverpool –Arrival and short bus ride through the city, a World Heritage Site and the second port of the United Kingdom.- We suggest a visit to the Beatles Museum (admission not included) so that you can discover this fascinating place and the Albert Dock.